aiven/devportal/docs/products/kafka/concepts/tiered-storage-limitations.rst

 Trade-offs and limitations
 ============================

-The main trade-off of tiered storage in Aiven for Apache Kafka® is the higher latency while accessing and reading data from remote storage compared to local disk storage.
-While adding local caching can partially solve this problem, it cannot eliminate the latency.
+The main trade-off of tiered storage is the higher latency while accessing and reading data from remote storage compared to local disk storage.
+While adding local caching can partially solve this problem, it cannot eliminate the latency completely.

 Limitations
 -------------